argoproj-labs/hera/docs/getting-started/walk-through/advanced-hera-features.md

 ```python
 global_config.set_class_defaults(RunnerScriptConstructor, outputs_directory="user/chosen/outputs")
 ```
 in the script using the outputs.
-Notice, this is only done for scripts using the runner constructor.
+Note, this is only done for scripts using the runner constructor.